openstack/keystone/doc/source/upgrading.rst

-   When this process completes, all data will be available in both the new schema and the old schema, so both the previous release and the next release will be capable are operating normally.
+   When this process completes, all data will be available in both the new schema and the old schema, so both the previous release and the next release will be capable of operating normally.

 #.
 Update your configuration files (``/etc/keystone/``) on all nodes (except
    the first node, which you've already done) with those corresponding to the